Trevor Hoffman: 1993–1995

 Left unprotected by Cincinnati in the 1992 MLB Expansion Draft, Hoffman was selected by the Florida Marlins with the eighth pick in the first round.
 In his first major league season in 1993, Hoffman learned by observing Marlins closer Bryan Harvey's balanced demeanor.
 After earning two saves in 29 appearances with the Marlins as an unknown rookie, Hoffman was traded midseason to the San Diego Padres during San Diego's 1993 fire sale.
 The Padres sent third baseman Gary Sheffield and pitcher Rich Rodriguez to the Marlins for Hoffman and pitching prospects José Martínez and Andrés Berumen.
 Padres general manager Randy Smith said at the time, "The only way to acquire quality players is to give up quality."
 The year before, Sheffield had won the NL batting title and made a run at the Triple Crown.
 Smith insisted that Florida include Hoffman in the deal.
 Padres fans, upset at the trade, booed Hoffman during his first several appearances.
 He allowed three runs in his one-inning debut with San Diego, eight runs over his first three outings, and blew his first save opportunity as a Padre.
 He pitched 39 games for San Diego, who finished the season with 101 losses, and ended his rookie season with 79 strikeouts in 90 innings with a 3.90 ERA and five saves.

 During the strike-shortened 1994 season, Hoffman took over closer duties from an injured and ineffective Gene Harris in mid-April.
 Hoffman recorded 20 saves and a 2.57 ERA while averaging 10.9 strikeouts per 9 innings pitched (K/9).
-The weekend after the strike began, Hoffman, playing Nerf football at Del Mar Beach near San Diego, dived for a pass and landed awkwardly on his right shoulder.
+The weekend after the strike began, Hoffman, playing Nerf football at Del Mar Beach near San Diego, dove for a pass and landed awkwardly on his right shoulder.
 He later played volleyball and landed on the shoulder again while going for a dig.
 He heard a strange sound.

 In 1995, he had a 3.88 ERA and 31 saves and averaged 8.8 K/9.
 Hoffman pitched hurt from spring training through the season and finally had off-season rotator cuff surgery. "[Hoffman] never bitched about his arm, which was killing him from Day One ...
 He was out there when most guys wouldn't have been", said Smith.
 This is also the year during which he developed his changeup.